What is a traumatic brain injury?

-Common causes of TBI or closed head injuries are motor vehicle collisions, slip and fall accidents, assaults, sports injuries whiplash or other strong forces.
+Common causes of TBI or closed head injuries are motor vehicle collisions, assaults, sports injuries whiplash or other strong forces.

 Symptoms of traumatic brain injuries or closed head injuries can include a wide variety of physical, sensory, cognitive or mental symptoms depending on the severity of the injury.

 - Nausea or vomiting

 - Fatigue or drowsiness

 - Bad taste in the mouth

 - Changes in your ability to smell